 - The Episcopal Church officially adopted the RCL as its Sunday lectionary in 2006.

 - The ACNA’s Daily Office Lectionary just underwent its latest and (hopefully) final revision in November 2018.
-It is scheduled to be published in the ACNA’s Prayer Book in 2019.
+It is now published in the ACNA’s 2019 Book of Common Prayer.

 The history of various lectionaries in use by Anglicans is tied up with the history of the Book of Common Prayer.
 The history of the Book of Common Prayer, in all its editions throughout the Anglican Communion, is very complicated!
 Nevertheless, if you’d like to learn more about the history of the Book of Common Prayer, I suggest that you start with Alan Jacob’s excellent brief account in The “Book of Common Prayer”: A Biography (Lives of Great Religious Books) [affiliate link].
 William Sydnor’s The Prayer Book Through the Ages [affiliate link] is also worth your time.